NASCAR’s Dale Earnhardt Jr. stays busy looking for ways to feel ‘relevant’

 “I’ve been open and excited to book all these photo shoots and go to high school games,” said Earnhardt, who has been voted NASCAR’s most popular driver 13 consecutive years.
 “They’ve been real good times.
 Being in the booth was fun.
 Things like that are really good for me.”

-Earnhardt again said he expects to be recovered by the season-opening Daytona 500.
+He again said he expects to be recovered by the 2017 season-opening Daytona 500.
 He’s certain enough of that to feel comfortable dealing with sponsors who are already lined up for 2017.

 “My intentions are to race, that’s the plan we have,” he said.
 “We’re booking things (with sponsors) as normal, with the anticipation of focusing on the sponsors’ marketing with me as driver of the No. 88 car.
 That’s on track.
 It’s a reasonable goal.
 We can’t sit and wait.
 We’ve got to make decisions.
 These types of things have to be decided quite early.”

-Earnhardt will watch Jeff Gordon drive his car Sunday.
+Earnhardt watched Jeff Gordon drive his car Sunday.
 Alex Bowman will fill in for the remaining three races of the season.

 “Obviously I want to be in the car and to be around racing,” said Earnhardt.
 “But until that happens, I’ve got to do things to keep busy.
 Being at home is not real fun.